 Patents are usually regarded as something positive for innovation, but if you haven't looked closely lately, you may be surprised to find them having the opposite effect.
-Here's a set of rules to encourage innovation, published by Science Hobbyist: Rules for unconventional researchers.
-And here's an inventor's explanation of why he doesn't patent his inventions: Eagle-Research We Don't Patent.
+Here's a set of rules to encourage innovation, published by Science Hobbyist: Rules for unconventional researchers(link is external).
+And here's an inventor's explanation of why he doesn't patent his inventions: Eagle-Research We Don't Patent(link is external).

 Add new comment